gigalgi/open-yta-hand/README.md

 - Source code: Apache License 2.0 (see LICENSE)
 - CAD files and design assets: Creative Commons Attribution 4.0 International (CC BY 4.0)

+---

+> *Yta* — "hand" in Muisca, the language of the pre-Columbian Chibcha civilization of the Colombian highlands.

+---

+## What This Is

+Open-Yta-Hand is the full implementation of the [Monolithic Robotics](../monolithic-robotics) hand framework: every mechanical component, all control software, and the complete sensing stack — from a single 3D-printed finger to an assembled hand with wrist.

+The hand features four underactuated fingers and an opposable thumb, each built from the UMoBIC joint — a FACT-derived compliant revolute unit described in detail in the [monolithic-robotics](../monolithic-robotics) repository.
+This repository contains everything needed to build, assemble, and run a working prototype: CAD files, firmware, kinematics, simulation, and control code.